alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 These critical comments and considerations should not be isolated from the remarks outlined in previous themes or the positive recommendations raised by participants:

 - *Distrust as a barrier to access and use*: historic forms of oppression, injustice, and discrimination partially explain why some individuals and groups have low levels of trust towards these technologies and the organisations that design, develop, and deploy them.
-- *Accountability through engagement*: the risks of harm and the likely benefits associated with digital mental health technologies may not be shared equally by all groups.
+- *Accountability through engagement*: the risks of harm and the likely benefits associated with DMHTs may not be shared equally by all groups.
 Inclusive stakeholder engagement is one mechanism by which oversight and accountability in the risk management process can be achieved.
 To paraphrase one participant, 'those on a design team should be a diverse, invested group, and diversity should not be tokenistic'.
 - *Explainability as a pre-requisite for informed choice*: as a bioethical principle, ensuring informed consent is often linked to the ethical value of self-determination.
 The significance of the principle is understood by many to arise from a universal right to autonomous decision-making in matters relating to one's health and well-being.
 While the domain of mental healthcare places restrictions on this right when it conflicts with other duties (e.g. protecting others from harm), these are limiting cases for which there are existing norms and guidelines in place[^mentalhealthbill].
 In general, ensuring that an individual has sufficient access to the explanations needed about how a technology operates, in order to make an informed choice about whether to use the technology, has already been acknowledged as a vital ethical goal.
 However, there are many barriers in place to achieving this goal, and where they disproportionately affect certain groups (e.g. those with low levels of digital literacy or access to support services) this goal connects with the related goal of promoting social justice.

 [^mentalhealthbill]: On these points it is worth noting that the [Mental Health Act](https://www.legislation.gov.uk/ukpga/2007/12/contents), which sets out the legislation that is used to determine when it is appropriate to place restrictions on people,  has been subject to proposed reform in recent months.
 Readers may find the "new guiding principles" of particular interest in the context of this report (see [here](https://www.gov.uk/government/consultations/reforming-the-mental-health-act/reforming-the-mental-health-act#part-1-proposals-for-reform-of-the-mental-health-act)).

-Improving health equity is already a key priority across many organisations in the UK.[^equality] For example, the Equality and Human Rights Commission have recently published a report that...

-However, the longstanding impacts and challenges of COVID-19 are still affecting society, often in a disproportionate and unjust manner, and many lessons still need to be learned and adopted, as highlighted in ['Build Back Fairer: The Covid-19 Marmot Review'](https://www.instituteofhealthequity.org/resources-reports/build-back-fairer-the-covid-19-marmot-review/build-back-fairer-the-covid-19-marmot-review-executive-summary.pdf), from the Institute of Health Equity and Health Foundation.
+Improving health equity is already a key priority across many organisations in the UK.[^equality] However, the longstanding impacts and challenges of COVID-19 are still affecting society, often in a disproportionate and unjust manner, and many lessons still need to be learned and adopted, as highlighted in ['Build Back Fairer: The Covid-19 Marmot Review'](https://www.instituteofhealthequity.org/resources-reports/build-back-fairer-the-covid-19-marmot-review/build-back-fairer-the-covid-19-marmot-review-executive-summary.pdf), from the Institute of Health Equity and Health Foundation.

 Unlike the other themes, we do not offer any specific recommendations on this topic beyond the reiteration of the importance of stakeholder engagement and meaningful participation.
 This is partially because there is already a wealth of extant research produced by organisations across the public and third sectors offer evidence-based policy recommendations.
-However, it is also because we pick up on this theme directly in the next chapter sand present an argument pattern to help promote the goal of fairness in digital mental health.
+However, it is also because we pick up on this theme directly in the next chapter and present an argument pattern to help promote the goal of fairness in digital mental health.

 [^equality]: For instance, the goal of increasing health equality is incorporated into a recent discussion paper from the Department of Health and Social Care's [Mental health and wellbeing plan](https://www.gov.uk/government/consultations/mental-health-and-wellbeing-plan-discussion-paper-and-call-for-evidence/mental-health-and-wellbeing-plan-discussion-paper#next-steps-and-implementation), the ['Advancing mental health equalities' strategy](https://www.england.nhs.uk/wp-content/uploads/2020/10/00159-advancing-mental-health-equalities-strategy.pdf) from NHS England, the Welsh Government's ['Together for Mental Health' delivery plan](https://gov.wales/sites/default/files/publications/2020-10/review-of-the-together-for-mental-health-delivery-plan-20192022-in-response-to-covid-19_0.pdf), and an ongoing consideration for the Scottish Government following the publication of an equality impact assessment of their mental health strategy back in 2017.